-The lower four bits of this register control the enables of the five interrupt sources of the Serial Port interrupt.
+The lower four bits of the Interrupt Enable register (Address Offset = 1H, DLAB = 0, READ/WRITE) control the enables of the five interrupt sources of the Serial Port interrupt.
 It is possible to totally disable the interrupt system by resetting bits 0 through 3 of this register.
-Similarly, setting the appropriate bits of this register to a high, selected interrupts can be enabled.
-Disabling the interrupt system inhibits the Interrupt Identification Register and disables any Serial Port interrupt out of the FDC37C669.
+Similarly, by setting the appropriate bits of this register to a high selected interrupts can be enabled.
+Disabling the interrupt system inhibits the Interrupt Identification Register and disables any Serial Port interrupt out of the FDC37N769.
 All other system functions operate in their normal manner, including the Line Status and MODEM Status Registers.
 The contents of the Interrupt Enable Register are described below.